 The Community Components Guide identifies the required client libraries.
 Browse to the Component Guide and view the Comments component, for example:

 Note the three client libraries required for Comments to render and function properly.
-These will need to be included where the extended Comments are referenced, and the extended Comments’ client library (
+These must be included where the extended Comments are referenced, and the extended Comments’ client library (

-As there can be only one Comment system per page, it is simpler to create a sample page as described in the short Create a Sample Page tutorial.
+As there can be only one Comment system per page, it is simpler to create a sample page as described in the brief create a sample page tutorial.

 Once created, enter Design mode and make available the Custom component group to allow the

 Alt Comments component to be added to the page.

 For the Comment to appear and function properly, the client libraries for Comments must be added to the clientlibslist for the page (see Clientlibs for Communities Components).